 - Faster Shopify store load time.
 And a faster store leads to better rankings, more conversions and happier shoppers.

 - Smaller image size with zero effort.
 WebP will compress your product photos without you having to lift a finger.

 - High-quality product images.
 WebP does not sacrifice quality for smaller file size.
 All of your products will be featured with top-quality visuals only.

 Can you make Shopify show JPG images instead of WebP format?

-Shopify will show JPG format automatically if the browser of your customer does not support WebP.
+If you upload your original files in JPG, Shopify will show JPG format automatically if the browser of your customer does not support WebP.
 However, in all other instances a WebP file format will be loaded, there is no option to manually disable it.

 But you wouldn’t want to.
 WebP is simply superior to JPG and can be trusted to improve your store’s performance.